quicwg/base-drafts/draft-ietf-quic-transport.md

 confidentiality protected and initially of unknown length.
 The size of the Payload field is learned once the packet number protection is removed.

-The length field is used to enable senders to coalesce multiple long-header packets and potentially one short-header packet into one UDP datagram.
+The length field enables senders to coalesce multiple long-header packets and potentially one short-header packet into one UDP datagram.
 See
 {{packet-coalesce}} for more details.